JulianGeis/forecasting_heatload/ReadMe.md

 Project description:

-To install the required packages you can use the requirements.txt with conda and the stable-req.txt with pip
+To install the required packages you can use the requirements.txt with conda or the stable-req.txt with pip